 The spread of COVID-19 continues to cause significant disruptions in the U.S. economy since it was declared a pandemic in March 2020 by the World Health Organization.
 The changes have impacted our clients, their industries, as well as the financial services industry.
-At this time, we cannot predict the impact or how long the economy or our impacted clients will be disrupted by the ongoing COVID-19 pandemic.
-We are closely monitoring the current environment, given the rise in cases due to the Delta variant, and are preparing to quickly make any necessary adjustments to protect our employees and customers.
+At this time, we cannot predict the impact or how long the economy or our impacted clients will be disrupted by the ongoing COVID-19 pandemic, the Delta variant, or any other new variants of COVID-19, which depends on numerous factors, including vaccination rates among the population, the effectiveness of COVID-19 vaccines against variants, and the response by governmental bodies and regulators.
+We are closely monitoring the current environment, including the rise in cases due to the Delta variant, and are preparing to quickly make any necessary adjustments to protect our employees and customers.